James Ferguson was one of the oldest participants in this year’s London Marathon and he shows no signs of slowing down any time soon!

 The 2024 London Marathon was 6 months of extra but enjoyable work.
 Unfortunately, the joy of any success is short-lived with me and I am now looking for the next thing to dedicate myself to!

-“For anyone with Asperger’s looking to take part next year, I know how difficult it can be to be near crowds of people.
-Make sure you have a support system around you if you can – my wife has always been that for me and has pushed me out of my comfort zone when I needed it.
+“For anyone with Asperger’s thinking about taking part next year, I know how hard it feels to be near big crowds.
+Try to have a support system if you can.
+My wife has always been that for me and she pushes me out of my comfort zone when I need it.